jbnetapp/demo-netapp-cloud-api/README.md

 # python3 cloudsync.py --check-token
 Access Token is valid
 ```

-# How to Use the CloudSync script:
+# How to Use the CloudSync Script:

+The script **cloudsync.py** show how to work with NetApp Cloud API Sync API.
+The Cloud Sync API documentation is available here : https://api.cloudsync.netapp.com/docs/

 ## Display NetApp Account list associate with your NetApp Central user
 ```